The Basics of Bending Sheet Metal

 Don’t see the finish you need?
 Submit an RFQ and we’ll look into a finishing process for you.

 Sheet metal offers a cost-effective way to fabricate product device panels, boxes and cases for a variety of applications.
 We build enclosures of all styles, including rackmounts, “U” and “L” shapes, as well as consoles and consolets.

 The chassis we fabricate are typically used to house electromechanical controls, from small handheld devices to large industrial testing equipment.
 All chassis are built to critical dimensions to ensure hole pattern alignment between different parts.

-Xometry builds custom brackets and miscellaneous laser cutting components, well-suited for either lightweight applications or when a high degree of corrosion-resistance is needed.
+Xometry builds custom brackets and miscellaneous sheet metal components, well-suited for either lightweight applications or when a high degree of corrosion-resistance is needed.
 All hardware and fasteners that are needed can be fully built in.

 In the case of abrasive water cutting, the abrasive substance (often garnet or aluminum oxide) is combined with the water in a chamber near the nozzle, and the mixture is then ejected in a thin water stream.

 A waterjet is given great accuracy and repeatability by CNC technology, which is able to reliably manage the movement of the nozzle and water.

 There are many different types of waterjets besides pure/plain and abrasive, including percussive waterjets, cavitation jets, and hybrid jets.